ianwjhalliday/gvimfullscreen_win32/README.md

 functionality.
 Derek McLoughlin modified it to make the window borders disappear and have the window cover the taskbar.

+I have modified the code to simplify the logic and restore the original position and maximized/restored state of the window.
+I opted to accomplish this via storing the state in a string in a vimscript global and passing it to and from the ToggleFullScreen call into gvimfullscreen.dll.

 ## Install and Usage

 Put `gvimfullscreen.dll` in your `gvim.exe` folder.